benchristel/refactoring-workshop/docs/smells/asymmetrical-code.md

 ## How To Fix It

 Balance abstractions using [Extract Method](../refactorings/extract-method.md), or perhaps [Inline Method](../refactorings/inline-method.md).
 Bring divergent interfaces into alignment with [Rename Method](../refactorings/rename-method.md).

+Asymmetrical code is often a form of duplication.
+When code appears asymmetrical, its pieces duplicate some underlying idea, but obscure the duplication behind divergent surface forms.
+We can remove duplication by following the [Flocking Rules](../refactorings/flocking-rules.md).

 ## References